MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 ## Educate users when accessing risky apps

 Admins have the option to warn users when they access risky apps.
 Rather than blocking users, they are prompted with a message providing a custom redirect link to a company page listing apps approved for use.
-The prompt provide and options for users to bypass the warning and continue to the app.
+The prompt provides options for users to bypass the warning and continue to the app.
 Admins are also able to monitor the number of users that bypass the warning message.

 ### How does it work

 Cloud App Security uses the built-in **Monitored** app tag to mark cloud apps as risky for use.
 The tag is available on both the Cloud Discovery and Cloud App Catalog pages.
-By enabling the integration with Defender for Endpoint, you can seamlessly warn users on access to monitored apps with a single click the Cloud App Security.
+By enabling the integration with Defender for Endpoint, you can seamlessly warn users on access to monitored apps with a single click in the Cloud App Security portal.

 Apps marked as **Monitored** are automatically synced to Defender for Endpoint's custom URL indicators, usually within a few minutes.
 More specifically, the domains used by monitored apps are propagated to endpoint devices to provide a warning message by Microsoft Defender Antivirus within the Network Protection SLA.